Confined and deconfined chaos in classical spin systems: Central spin model with XX interactions

 In the remainder of this subsection, we examine the dynamics within each region.
 The implications for the decay of the autocorrelator and the behavior of Lyapunov exponents and the respective data are discussed in \autoref{ssec:decay_AC} and \autoref{ssec:divergence}.
 A typical trajectory passing through a chaotic manifold is shown in \autoref{fig:example}. \aref{app:supp_CS} provides further data supporting our observations.

 \paragraph*{Quasi-integrable regime.} Within the quasi-integrable regime, either $S_0^{\perp}$ or $B^{\perp}$ (or both) exceed the perturbation strength $\vert\delta\vert$.
-In this case, dynamics is dominated by \autoref{eq:EOM_CS} and motion resembles the joint precession from the integrable case.
-This has the following consequences: (i) quasi-conserved quantities exhibit a steady drift at a rate proportional to $\vert\delta\vert$, and (ii) the separation of nearby trajectories is predominantly determined by the angle coordinate describing motion along the closed orbit at $\delta=0$.
+In this case, dynamics is close to that of \autoref{eq:EOM_CS}, and the central and environmental spins jointly precess as in the integrable case.
+However, there are two consequences of $\delta \neq 0$: (i) quasi-conserved quantities exhibit a steady drift at a rate proportional to $\vert\delta\vert$, and (ii) the separation of nearby trajectories is predominantly determined by the angle coordinate describing motion along the closed orbit at $\delta=0$.
 We focus on (i), the drift of the conserved quantities.
 Point (ii) is a comparatively straightforward empirical observation.

-\paragraph*{$\rm (i)$} Quasi-conserved quantities drift linearly with a velocity proportional to $\delta$.
-To demonstrate this, we find explicit equations of motion for the conserved quantities \(\tau_0\) and \(\varphi_0\) on the \(E=0\) shell.
+\paragraph*{$\rm (i)$} Quasi-conserved quantities drift linearly with a velocity proportional to $\abs{\delta}$.
+To demonstrate this, consider the equations of motion for the conserved quantities \(\tau_0\) and \(\varphi_0\) on the \(E=0\) shell.
 The perturbation alters the equation of motion of the environment spins from \autoref{eq:EOM_CS} to

 The equations of motion for the central spin observables are formally unchanged

 However, \(\HCS\) is no longer a conserved quantity of the full dynamics.
 (The fact that the right-hand side is proportional to \(\HCS\) is what makes these quantities conserved on the \(E=0\) shell for \(\delta=0\).)
 With nonzero \(\delta\), we can use the constraint \(E = \HCS(t) + \delta V(t)\) to re-express these equations on the \(E=0\) microcanonical shell in a way which explicitly shows their dependence on \(\delta\),